 #5 Pustal village

 Its residents used to do two activities in the past: making combs and catching frogs.
-Due to their occupation, the inhabitants of the neighboring settlements also made fun of them, but the Pustula people did not let go, the Skofjaans were teased to be smojaks because of the turnips they traditionally grew.
+Due to their occupation, the inhabitants of the neighbouring settlements also made fun of them, but the Pustula people did not let go, the Skofjans was teased to be turnips because of the turnips they traditionally grew.

 The Pustal Trail is approx. It starts from the main square of Skofja Loka, 2 km long, in front of buildings with an interesting historical background, and then reaches the “Devil’s Footbridge” on the river.
 In Pustal, you can reach the Nace House by road, and then the castle on the hill above Hribec.